Failed to run MiniTool Power Data Recovery and get the code 14001 error

 There are 2 possible causes for this issue:

-1. You purchased Standard version.
-All Standard versions do not have bootable version, and you need the Deluxe version.
-In this case, we suggest placing a new order to purchase the Deluxe version, then send us the new order ID, and we will cancel the first order.
+1. You purchased the Business Standard version, which does not have the snap-in WinPE Bootable Builder.
+In this case, we suggest placing a new order to purchase a more advanced version like the Business Deluxe version, then send us the new order ID, and we will cancel the first order.

 2. You registered directly on the Free Edition.
-The Free Edition doesn't contain bootable version by default.
+The Free Edition doesn't contain a MiniTool Bootable Media Builder by default.
 In this case, could you please send us your order ID or registered email address and problem details to [email protected]?
 Once the order is confirmed, we will send you the download link of the full version.

 USB mouse and keyboard didn't work in the bootable version.